yul154/Frameworks/ORM/Hibernate.md

 * ORM deal with SQL operations, automatically translate to real table

 # Hibernate
-> A framework for mapping a object-oriented domain model to a relationalo database
+> A framework for mapping a object-oriented domain model to a relational database

 * Hibernate implemented the JPA specification but it also does more than JPA
+* Mapping Java classes to database tables is accomplished through the configuration of an XML file or by using Java annotations.

 ## Functions
 * Specify the configuration to use